Helping millions of people navigate the world of technology.

 If you have been facing issues with Windows 11 not detecting a specific Wi-Fi network that was previously connected, try forgetting and reconnecting to it.
 This can also remove any networks that might have been known by a different name formerly.
 Follow the below steps to do it.

-Step 1: Open Settings using the Windows + I key.
+Step 1: Open Settings using the Windows + I key and click on Network & internet.
+Click on Wi-Fi.

 Open Internet Settings